-It's been a long time since Sony made a truly great phone - which means its latest creation is kind of a 'make or break' deal.
+It's been a long time since Sony made a truly great phone, which means its latest creation is kind of a 'make or break' deal.

 Everything from the Xperia XZ2's display tech to its camera smarts have been built to go big on features that you’d usually expect from the big screen sat in your living room.
 And you’ll be able to see the difference a lot more often now.
 Plus there's an improved design, upgraded display and super-fast performance to boot.

 So does the HDR ‘wow factor’ truly translate into the palm of your hands?
 We’ve had our hands on the Xperia XZ2 to find out.